chery-nextai/.github/profile/README.md

 - Autonomous driving, simulation, and world models
 - AI infrastructure, evaluation, and trustworthy AI
 - Other frontier AI technologies and industry-driven innovation scenarios

 ---

-## About Chery Group

-Chery Group is a global automotive enterprise committed to technological innovation and high-quality development.
-Through continuous investment in AI and intelligent technologies, Chery is accelerating the evolution of intelligent vehicles, smart mobility, and future industrial ecosystems.

----